 Venture for NOLA Direct Placement Program

-The Venture for Nola (VFN) program, modeled after Venture for America, gives you the real-world experience where you can apply what you've learned in classes, leverage your past experience, and develop new skill sets.
+The Venture for NOLA (VFN) program, modeled after the national startup internship program Venture for America, gives you the real-world experience where you can apply what you've learned in classes, leverage your past experience, and develop new skill sets.
 It's also an opportunity to figure out if entrepreneurship and the startup world are where you want to live, work, and scale.
 Graduates of the VFN program have expanded their internships into full-time employment at major companies in the New Orleans area.

 The VFN program runs during both the Fall and Spring semesters, and qualifies and trains students for direct placement with local start-up partners.
 The application process includes an online application and an in-person interview with the Center for Entrepreneurship and Community Development.

 Preference for companies is given to Loyola Alumni and partner-run companies.
 These companies represent a wide range of industries, mission orientation, and growth stage.
 VFN participants also receive training and mentoring opportunities and participate as a cohort that enhances group skills and networks.

 "I learned a lot and was treated as more than just an intern.
 Tim was a great boss and I am hoping to continue working with him into the next year." --VFN 2016-17 Student

 Venture for NOLA 2017-18